 Chances are you’ve had a personal experience—or two—with tailgating.
 Even if you haven’t been tailgated yourself, you’ve probably witnessed it: vehicles driving nose to bumper with the person in front.
 It’s much more than an annoying road habit, though, and can cause road rage as well as avoidable collisions.

 It can be difficult to assess the right gap to leave when driving, so it’s understandable that some tailgating takes place.
 But is it ever excusable?
-We’ll explain what tailgating is, what the law says, and what you should do if you find somebody invading your personal road space.
+We’ll explain what tailgating is, whether it’s illegal under UK law, and what you should do if you find somebody invading your personal space on the road.

 What is tailgating?

 Tailgating is driving at an unsafe distance behind another vehicle.
-The actual gap you should leave depends on factors like weather conditions and speed, but the Highway Code recommends keeping at least 2 seconds behind the vehicle in front; 4 in wet weather.
+The actual gap you should leave depends on factors like weather conditions and speed.
+As a general rule, the Highway Code recommends keeping at least two seconds behind the vehicle in front; four in wet weather.
 This is to account for thinking and braking time—though even at this distance, you may not be able to avoid a collision in an emergency.

 Tailgating is not only irresponsible, but also illegal under UK law.
 It’s classed as careless driving—an offence that also covers middle-lane hogging.
 Since 2013, police have been allowed to issue offenders with an on-the-spot fine of £100 and 3 points on their licence.

 However, it’s a difficult offence to prosecute and it’s likely that many tailgaters get away with their actions.
-One study shows that a mere 260 drivers had been caught in the first 4 years of the new law coming into force, despite 85% of motorists witnessing tailgating on a monthly basis.
+One study showed that only 260 drivers were caught in the first four years of the new UK law coming into force.
+That’s despite 85% of motorists saying that they witnessed tailgating on a monthly basis.

 If it’s both hazardous and illegal, why does anyone get too close to other drivers?

 Like most annoying road habits, tailgating can happen accidentally.
 It’s hard to imagine when you first start your driving lessons, but when you’ve built up experience on the roads, driving becomes largely subconscious.
 Actions aren’t always taken with the level of care they should be—and, occasionally, you may find yourself following the vehicle in front too closely.